 You will find quartz countertops to be stain resistant for the most part- but take heed – it will need extra attention if red wine, tomato sauce, coffee etc. sits for a while.

 Quartz countertops do come in sold white, along with many beautiful dynamic patterns and veining – some that even mimic marble.

-For white quartz with a mild to dramatic pattern try:
+For white countertops made out of quartz with a mild to dramatic pattern try: